PrathyushaBajanthri/DS_Portfolio/machine_learning/sentiment_analysis/README.md

-#Sentiment Analysis
+# Sentiment Analysis

-This project concentrates on a topic in Natural Language Processing: "Sentiment Analysis", where we aim to find the underlying sentiment of a given text.
+This project concentrates on a topic in Natural Language Processing: `Sentiment Analysis`, where we aim to find the underlying sentiment of a given text.
 For this project, the data from car reviews will be used to train and test the models.
-Two models: Naive Bayes and Support Vector Machine are used to predict the sentiment.
+Two models: `Naive Bayes` and `Support Vector Machine` are used to predict the sentiment.
 Towards the end of the project, a brief comparison of both the models and the final verdict on the winning models is provided.

 ## Phases of the project:
 - Exploratory Data Analysis